 If you play sports, you know the benefits of getting exercise while doing something you like.
 But sports may also be putting your body at risk.

 Sports injuries sideline millions of people each year.
-While there is no way to prevent all of these injuries, you can do things to lessen your risk.
+While it’s impossible to prevent all injuries, you can do things to lessen your risk.
 Injuries caused by straining and overuse may be prevented by doing pre- and post-sport stretching.
 Also, listen to your body when it needs to rest.

 Path to improved health

 The sports you play will impact the types of injuries you may get.
 There are two types of injuries.
 Acute injuries happen suddenly.
-Chronic injuries develop over time.
+Chronic injuries develop over time and may last a long time.
 Here’s a list of the most common sports injuries.

-- Broken bones.
+- Broken bones/stress fractures.
 A broken bone is caused by sudden force being applied to a bone.
 This is sometimes also called a fractured bone.
 This can happen in almost any sport.
 Symptoms include sudden pain, swelling, numbness, and tenderness around the area.
 You may notice the affected area doesn’t look right and you may not be able to move it.
 These injuries are acute.
+Stress fractures are chronic injuries caused by repetitive motions over time.
+These motions can cause tiny cracks in the bones.
+Because stress fractures happen gradually, your pain may increase gradually.
+You may not even know you have a fracture.

 - Rotator cuff injuries.
 Your rotator cuff is an area inside your shoulder.
 It helps your shoulder move and keeps it stable.
 Injuries to this area are common when the same actions are repeated many times, such as in swimming, tennis, or baseball.
 Symptoms include swelling in your shoulder, pain when you lift your arm, and pain when you try to reach behind your back.
-This injury is chronic.
+This injury tends to be chronic but sometimes can be acute.

 - Shin splints.
 Your shin is the area at the front of your lower leg, below your knee.
 Shin splints happen when the muscles and tendons around your shin become inflamed.
 This injury often impacts runners and basketball players.
 The main symptom of shin splints is pain in the front of your lower leg while playing the sport.
 The pain usually goes away with rest.
 These injuries are acute.